Guide to Finding the Best Car Finance Deals

 Follow these tips to get the best auto loan deals:

 1. Know your credit rating.

 Check your credit scores from the national credit reporting bureaus before shopping for car loans.
 This will give you an idea of where you stand in the application process and helps you negotiate for better loan terms.

-In Australia, there are four major credit reporting agencies that operate: Experian, Equifax, illion and Tasmanian Collection Service.
+In Australia, there are four major credit reporting agencies that operate: Experian, Equifax, Illion and Tasmanian Collection Service.
 You can request a free copy of your credit reports from these agencies to verify the information submitted by your past creditors.

 Dispute any incorrect information that has negatively affected your credit score.
-If you have low a credit score, identify which factors contributed to it and take action.
+If you have low credit score, identify which factors contributed to it and take action.
 Do you have an existing debt or a delinquent balance?
 Settle it first before applying for a new loan.
 This will not only boost your credit score but it will also increase your chances of getting loans with competitive interest rates.

 2. Identify which car finance deal is ideal for you.

 There are many car financing deals to choose from.
 Knowing which one suits your needs and payment capacity best will help you save time and money in the process.

 Types of Car Finance

 - Personal Loan - You’ll borrow a fixed amount of money then repay the amount through monthly repayments.